-She has performed opera roles, which comprise next to Wagner and Verdi (Eboli, Azucena) i. a.
-Bartok (Judith/Blaubart), Strauss (Amme/Frau ohne Schatten, Herodias/Salome, Klytämnestra/Elektra) as well as the great solo parts of Mahler’s symphonies and works of Berg, Brahms and Beethoven (i.a. at Wiener Musikvereinssaal, Festpielhaus Baden-Baden, Salzburger Festspiele, Dresdner Musikfestspiele, at the Pope in Rome, Berlin Philharmonie) under the baton of such famous conductors as Christian Thielemann, Mariss Jansons, Andris Nelsons, Zubin Metha, Daniel Barenboim, Riccardo Chailly, Claudio Abbado, Christoph Eschenbach, Lorin Maazel, Myung-Whun Chung, Kent Nagano, Jesús López Cobos, Giuseppe Sinopoli, Sir Simon Rattle and Riccardo Muti, to name but a few.
+Besides Wagner and Verdi (Eboli, Azucena) she has performed opera roles such by Bartok (Judith/Bluebeard) and Strauss (Amme/Frau ohne Schatten, Herodias/Salome, Klytämnestra/Elektra) as well as the great solo parts of Mahler’s symphonies as well as works of Berg, Brahms and Beethoven (e.g. at the Wiener Musikverein, the Berliner Philharmonie, the Festpielhaus Baden-Baden, the Salzburger Festspiele, Dresdner Musikfestspiele, and for the Pope in Rome) under the baton of such famous conductors as Christian Thielemann, Mariss Jansons, Andris Nelsons, Zubin Metha, Daniel Barenboim, Riccardo Chailly, Claudio Abbado, Christoph Eschenbach, Lorin Maazel, Myung-Whun Chung, Kent Nagano, Jesús López Cobos, Giuseppe Sinopoli, Sir Simon Rattle and Riccardo Muti, to name but a few.

-Her cooperation with highly considerable orchestras includes i.a.
-Berliner Philharmonic, Concertgebouw Orchester Amsterdam, Gewandhausorchester Leipzig, the West-Eastern-Diwan-Orchester, the Boston Symphony Orchestra Staatskapelle Dresden, and the Symphonieorchester des Bayerischen Rundfunks.
+Her cooperation with highly renowned orchestras includes the Berlin Philharmonic, Concertgebouw Orchestra Amsterdam, Gewandhausorchester Leipzig, the West-Eastern-Diwan-Orchestra, the Boston Symphony Orchestra, the Staatskapelle Dresden, and the Symphonieorchester des Bayerischen Rundfunks.

-Beside her ongoing creative career Lioba Braun has also been appointed Professor for singing at Hochschule für Musik und Tanz in Cologne in 2010.
+Besides her ongoing creative career Lioba Braun has also been appointed Professor for voice at the Hochschule für Musik und Tanz in Cologne in 2010.